Routing Real SMS Messages from Twilio to Corellium via Cloudflare Workers

 B. Potential use cases and benefits of real-time SMS handling for testing

-Integrating Twilio, Cloudflare Workers, and Corellium for real-time SMS handling offers several benefits and use cases for security testing and app development:
+Integrating Twilio, Cloudflare Workers, and Corellium for real-time SMS handling offers several benefits and use cases for mobile app security testing and development:

 1. Security testing: Security researchers can use this integration to analyze how apps handle incoming SMS messages, identify potential vulnerabilities, and test the effectiveness of security measures.